-The Molon Labe Flag: From the Ancient Spartan Battle of Thermopylae to Modern Liberty
+The Molon Labe Flag: Come and Take Them and the Ancient History of Modern Liberty

 While it has deep roots in the very beginnings of the Western notion of liberty, the Molon Labe flag was likely never flown by the earliest patriots.
 In fact, the main reason it resonates today is for its history as a militant stance against tyrants – Persian tyrants to be exact.

 What Does The Molon Labe Flag Mean?